Online M.A. in Interdisciplinary Studies: Peace and Reconciliation Studies

 The graduate program requires a minimum of 30 credit hours, of which 15-18 credits must be from Peace and Reconciliation courses.
-Another 9-12 credit hours can be drawn from graduate-level courses in a variety of fields related to the students’ academic interests, including education and human development, political science, history, and more.
-Finally, all students will complete a 3-credit capstone during their final semester.
+Another 15 credit hours can be drawn from graduate-level courses in a variety of fields related to the student’s academic interests, including education and human development, political science, history, and more.
+Students can take up to 9 credits of 400-level coursework.
+Finally, all students will complete a 3-6 credit capstone during their final semester.

 - A bachelor’s degree from an accredited college/university with a 3.0 cumulative GPA

 Applicants whose academic goals are consistent with the mission of the program should review the application instructions and submit the following: